-With a combination of the latest available amenities, outstanding performance and advanced safety systems, the Kia is the Sportage Ideal compact crossover. . .
-For your peace of mind.
-Sportage is equipped with a wide range of Safety systems, including a Traction Control System (TCS) and Electronic Stability Control (ESC).
-The Sportage has also recently been recognized for its initial quality bu J.D.
-Power, which awarded the 2013 model the "Highest Ranked Sub-Compact CUV in initial Quality in a Tie."
+With a combination of the latest available amenities, outstanding performance and advanced safety systems, the Kia Sportage is the ideal compact crossover. . .
+For your peace of mind, Sportage is equipped with a wide range of safety systems, including a Traction Control System (TCS) and Electronic Stability Control (ESC).
+The Sportage has also recently been recognized for its initial quality by J.D.
+Power, which awarded the 2013 model the "Highest Ranked Sub-Compact CUV in Initial Quality in a Tie."